bolt/docs/source/installation.md

 Bolt supports three different database engines: SQLite, MySQL and PostgreSQL.
 Each has its benefits and drawbacks.

   - **SQLite** - is a (file-based) database.
-Bolt stores the entire database as a file in the `app/database` folder.
+Bolt stores the entire database as a file in the `app/database` directory.
 Since it's a regular file, it's easy to make backups of your database if you use SQLite.
 The main benefit of SQLite is that it requires no configuration, and as such it works 'out of the box' on practically any webserver.
 This is why it's Bolts default choice to use.
   - **MySQL** - is perhaps the most well-known database engine, which is supported on the majority of webservers.
 If your server supports it, we advise you to use MySQL instead of SQLite.
 Mainly because it's very well-known, and there are good third-party tools for maintenance, backup and migration.
-  - **PostGres** - is a very well-designed database engine, but unfortunately it's not as well known as the two others.
-This dataase engine is most often used by 'powerusers'.
+  - **PostgreSQL** - is a very well-designed database engine, but unfortunately it's not as well known as the two others.
+This database engine is most often used by 'power users'.

 Not sure which database to use?
 We suggest using MySQL if available, and SQLite otherwise.

 <p class="note"><strong>Note:</strong> If you've just installed Bolt, you might
 not have the <code>config.yml</code>-file yet.
 You will however have a
-<code>config.yml.dist</code>-file, in that same folder.
+<code>config.yml.dist</code>-file, in that same directory.
 The first time Bolt is
 run, the <code>.yml.dist</code>-files will be automatically copied to
 <code>.yml</code>-files.
 If you wish to do some configuration <em>before</em>
 you first run Bolt, just copy <code>config.yml.dist</code> to